Native American Cultural opportunity

 spring and fall events

-Crossing Worlds Hopi Projects took an active role in inviting Hopi artists and cultural presenters to our first Verde Valley Archaeology Center Fair March 23 and 24, 2012.
+Crossing Worlds Hopi Projects takes an active role in inviting Hopi artists and cultural presenters to our Verde Valley Archaeology Center Fair March and April events.
 We helped support the participation of 30 Hopis at our first fair who brought with them the authentic sense of Hopi life and thought.
 The Hopi presence brought a depth of cultural experience for fair visitors and generated a lot of energy, interest and enthusuiasm.

 Hopis are the living descendants of the ancestors who abandoned the thousands of prehistoric village, rock art and farming sites around the valley by 1425.
 For the Hopi these sites are still alive with spiritual presence and many of them are visited annually by different Hopi clans who leave prayer offerings at them for the continuance of life.
 Our goal is to bring the “ruins” to life by providing fair visitors a chance to interact and learn from the Hopi people.

 We also have a goal to support Hopi people in having a place to sell their art (to support their traditional life) and enjoy a weekend festival time out from their busy reservation life.
 We also want to extend a chance for Hopis to see some of the local ancestral sites.

 Photo to right is of youngest member of the Yellow Fox Hopi dance group we have supported in coming to our Verde Valley Archaeology Society events.
 He had noticably matured since coming in the spring and really paid a lot of attention to all the details and was very proud to be up on the stage with his family.
 Heart warming to see!

 Other Hopi participants commented to me that they felt like they had a chance to be heard that is hard to do on their remote reservation.
 And that they enjoyed interacting with our visitors at the festival.

 We have also helped sponsor bringing representatives from Natwani, the traditional farming education group.